pretix/pretix-docs/docs/tutorial/products.md

 This takes us to a detailed overview of the status of the "Standard ticket" quota.

 Our speaker ticket needs to be assigned to a quota, too.
-We will now navigate back to [Event] → "Products" → "Quotas" and click the :btn:+ Create a new quota: button.
+We will now navigate back to :navpath:Event → Products → Quotas: and click the :btn:+ Create a new quota: button.
 We will name the new quota "Speaker ticket" and set its number to 100 because that is the expected number of speakers at our event.
 In the list of products, we will check the box next to "Speaker ticket".